 No fewer than five adult (one of which was lightweight) and two junior coxless fours were entered in the openweight event on the first day under the Amateur Rowing Association banner.
 In the final, Katie Brownlow, Jo Toch, Rachel Hirst and Sue Key, the lightweight world silver medallists, took third place behind two German crews, but beating the GB openweights crew which contained Miriam Batten by six seconds.
 Miriam noted that they “fell apart after 500m”.
 Similar crews raced on the Sunday.

 Kate Grose and Caroline Christie, whom Rowing described as “Bob Michael’s top pairing,” won the coxless pairs on one day.

 Tish Reid was the only British woman to compete at this regatta, finishing fifth on the Saturday and just failing to qualify for the final on the Sunday.
 Geoffrey Page commented in Regatta that she was “sculling very well.”

 Tish finished second in the final, having earlier beaten Ali Gill in the heat.

 Henley Women’s Regatta (23 June 1990)

 As set out in Bob Michaels’ squad strategy document earlier in the year, the quad were, “Entered as composites so credit for any good performances may be given to the clubs who do so much every year to support the National Squad efforts.”

-Most of the members of openweight fours then doubled up into the only squad crew that actually raced as GBR National Squad to win open eights: Miriam Batten (stroke), Kareen Marwick, Ali Gill, Caroline Christie, Annabel Eyres, Jo Gough, Lindsay Williams, Lesley Baguley, cox Toddy Russ.
+Most of the members of the two openweight fours then doubled up into the only squad crew that actually raced as GBR National Squad to win open eights: Miriam Batten (stroke), Kareen Marwick, Ali Gill, Caroline Christie, Annabel Eyres, Jo Gough, Lindsay Williams, Lesley Baguley, cox Toddy Russ.